This page was updated Oct. 22, 2019, to note the conclusion of the state’s work with the Pew-MacArthur Results First Initiative.

-The Pew-MacArthur Results First Initiative partnered with the Montana Legislative Finance Committee and Legislative Fiscal Division in May 2017.
-Working collaboratively with the state Department of Public Health and Human Services (DPHHS) and its Child and Family Services Division, this cross-governmental partnership initially focused on assessing the level of evidence throughout child welfare programs.
-In its letter of support for Results First, the committee highlighted the importance of this policy area: Child welfare “impacts our most vulnerable residents and is an area that could benefit from more optimal policy approaches which will deliver better outcomes for Montana families.”
+In May 2017, the Pew-MacArthur Results First Initiative partnered with the Montana Legislative Finance Committee (LFC) and Legislative Fiscal Division (LFD) to assess the level of evidence behind the state’s child welfare programs.
+In the letter of invitation to Results First, LFC highlighted the importance of this policy area, stating that child welfare “impacts our most vulnerable residents and is an area that could benefit from more optimal policy approaches which will deliver better outcomes for Montana families.”